DoDonPachi

-is a vertically-scrolling bullet hell shoot' em up developed by Cave and published by Atlus in 1997.
+is a 1997 vertically scrolling bullet hell video game developed by Cave and published by Atlus.
 It was the second game developed by Cave, and the sixth on Cave's first-generation arcade hardware.
 As with its predecessor DonPachi, the title is both a Japanese term for expressing the sound of gunfire, and a term that relates to bees (here it means "angry leader bee").

-The sequel to this game is DoDonPachi II, which was made by a different developer.
-The original developer later released its own sequel, DoDonPachi DaiOuJou.
+DoDonPachi II was released in 2001 from a different developer.
+Cave developed its own sequel, released in 2002, DoDonPachi DaiOuJou.

 Gameplay

-Compared to DonPachi, DoDonPachi is generally known for introducing new gameplay elements while improving or changing existing ones.
+Compared to DonPachi, DoDonPachi introduced new gameplay elements while improving or changing existing ones.
 The overall background of the game, unlike following sequels, remains more or less centered around a supposed invasion by a mysterious race of mechanized aliens, which the player is called to face throughout its run.
 However, more sinister and shocking secrets lie beneath the surface, accessible only to those brave and skilled enough to clear the entire game.